mrkkrp/modern-uri/README.md

 The `modern-uri` package features:

 * Correct by construction `URI` data type.
-The correctness is ensured by making sure that every sub-component of the `URI` record is by itself cannot be invalid.
-This boils down to careful use of types and a set of smart constructors.
+The correctness is ensured by making sure that every sub-component of the `URI` record cannot be invalid.
 * Textual components in the `URI` data type are represented as `Text` rather than `ByteString`, because they are percent-decoded and so they can contain characters outside of ASCII range (i.e. Unicode).
 This allows for easier manipulation of `URI`s, while encoding and decoding headaches are handled by the parsers and renders for you.
-* Absolute and relative URIs differ only by the scheme component: if it's `Nothing`, then URI is relative, otherwise it's absolute.
+* Absolute and relative URIs differ only by the scheme component: if it's `Nothing`, then the URI is relative, otherwise it's absolute.
-* Megaparsec parser that can be used as a standalone smart constructor for the `URI` data type (see `mkURI`) as well as be seamlessly integrated into a bigger Megaparsec parser that consumes strict `Text` (see `parser`) or strict `ByteString` (see `parserBs`).
+* A Megaparsec parser that can be used as a standalone smart constructor for the `URI` data type (see `mkURI`) as well as seamlessly integrated into a bigger Megaparsec parser that consumes a strict `Text` (see `parser`) or strict `ByteString` (see `parserBs`).
 * The parser performs some normalization, for example it collapses consecutive slashes.
 Some smart constructors such as `mkScheme` and